jclry1/ms4_citizen_tree/README.md

 * [Django Docs](https://docs.djangoproject.com/en/3.2/topics/auth/customizing/#using-a-custom-user-model-when-starting-a-project)
 * [Django Best Practices: Referencing the User Model](https://learndjango.com/tutorials/django-best-practices-referencing-user-model)

+Using it did not really bring any benefit and there was a small extra overhead when trying to figure out how to access the user.

 # Features
 (For testing, go to [Testing](/docs/testing.md))

 ## Admin perspective
 It is easy for users to register with the site using an email and password or some level of social authentication (currently GitHub only).
 It is not possible for an email account to be associated with 2 users.